 At age 3, the age we adopted him, he was not walking, not talking, and his primary source of nourishment was from a bottle.
 We expected developmental delays due to his hospital stays and his life in the China orphanage, but the extent of his delays kind of took us off guard.
 However, as much as we were prepared for unknown obstacles, the fear he expressed upon meeting us was soon replaced by an impish smile.

 We have linked him with many therapies, which include speech, occupational therapy, feeding therapy, and physical therapy.
 Initially, we tried to keep his world small, focused on family, while he learned us.
 Several months later, we linked him with the developmental preschool with the local school system.
 The local developmental preschool is a wonderful resource for children, ages 3-5 years old.
-If a child qualifies, they can attend a select preschool program which offers a very low student-to-teacher ratio and provides various therapy services through the school corporation free of charge.
+If a child qualifies, they can attend a select preschool program that offers a very low student-to-teacher ratio and provides various therapy services through the school corporation free of charge.
 Micah receives occupational, physical, and speech therapies weekly at his preschool.
 They will also collaborate with outside therapists that the child receives outside of the school environment.

 He has been with us for over a year now and is revealing his mischievous personality.
 He is definitely now a toddler, although probably still two years behind developmentally.
 While he is now running around and has made a lot of progress physically, he is still nonverbal.
 We are working with the school system and a private speech therapist on different forms of communication.